microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

 - Go to the overview page of your Azure Spring Cloud server, and select "Config server" in the menu
 - Configure the repository we previously created:
   - Add the repository URL.
-We host a public repository with the configuration for Piggy Metrics at `https://github.com/microsoft/piggymetrics-config.git`.
-However, a private repository can also be used by populating the Authentication credentials.
+To save time, we host a public repository with the configuration for Piggy Metrics at `https://github.com/yevster/piggymetrics-config.git`.
+However, in real-world a private repository would be used.
+A Private Access Token can then be entered by clicing the link under "Authentication".
 For the purposes of this lab, let the Authentication type remain `Public`, and click "Apply":

   ![Config server setup](media/01-config-server-setup.png)

-- Click on "Apply" and wait for the operation to succeeed.
+- Click on "Apply" and wait for the operation to succeed.
 Azure Spring Cloud will now create a configuration server to provide configuration to all microservices, with no further effort from you.

 ## Creating the apps